isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_QGIS.md

 10. If needed, you can **undo** (Ctrl+Z) or **redo** (Ctrl+Y) your edits

 8. Some of the modifications are easier to do with the **Reshape Features** tool.
 This is accessible from the **Advanced Digitizing toolbar**.
-You can add this toolbar to the QGIS interface with the menu View --> Toolbars.
+You can add this toolbar to the QGIS interface with the menu **View --> Toolbars**.

 9. For example, use it to reshape, in the bottom left corner, around the building.
 Start tracing outside the polygon, go around the building, and finish the trace again outside the polygon.